GuangLun2000/GuangLun2000.github.io/awards.md

 - August 2023：**FEPG Scholarship** (about $1400)<br>One of the highest undergraduate awards at FZU.
 - May 2023：**XiamenAir Scholarship** (about $600)<br>One of the highest undergraduate awards at FZU
+- Oct 2023：Best Academic Performance of Maynooth (€100)
+- Oct 2022：Best Student Project Award of Maynooth (€100)
 - March 2023：Second Prize Scholarship of FZU ($1400)
-- Sep 2022: Best Student Project Award of Maynooth (€100)
 - Sep 2022：First Prize Scholarship of FZU ($2100)
 - March 2022：First Prize Scholarship of FZU ($2100)
 - Sep 2021：Third Prize Scholarship of FZU ($700)